davidinfosec/Domain-Name-Ninja/README.md

 # Domain-Name-Ninja

-This is David's Domain Finder with a fresh coat of paint.
-Now accepting arguments and ultimately streamlining the process.
-Read through the pictures to understand how it works, and streamline your domain hand-registrations.
-Let Domain Name Ninja do the heavy lifting.
+Domain Name Ninja, a nimble and agile tool, swiftly slices through word lists like a masterful ninja.
+With expert precision, it reassembles them, creating a powerful arsenal of captivating domain names.
+Unleash the stealth and finesse of Domain Name Ninja to conquer the domain registration battlefield with ease.

 ## Getting Started
 1. If you haven't already installed Python, please download and install it from the official Python website (https://www.python.org) based on your operating system.